2i2c-org/docs/admin/environment/alternative-interfaces.md

 # Alternative user interfaces

 2i2c hubs can run other web applications (for example VS Code, RStudio, or a desktop) inside the same user server.
-These rely on [`jupyter-server-proxy`](https://jupyter-server-proxy.readthedocs.io/) packages shipped in the [](customize) user image.
-To add the proxy packages to your own image, see the [](customize) guide.
+These rely on [`jupyter-server-proxy`](https://jupyter-server-proxy.readthedocs.io/) packages shipped in the user image (see [](./customize.md) to add the proxy packages to your own image).

 ## How it works